 It's best to take a class if you are able to attend in person in your area.
 Alternately, look for opportunities for private instruction if you are concerned about starting on your own.
 The guidance of an experienced teacher is invaluable.
 As you progress, you might start practicing at home on your own, as well.

 For now, explore a few yoga studios in your area, or if necessary find an online option and sign up for that first class!
 When you begin, remember:

 You Do You

 Don't compare yourself to anyone else in the class.
 They all started somewhere.
 They're all fighting their own internal battles.
 Be present for your own practice.

 Ask for Help

-Being in class with a teacher is where that starts.
-He or she can offer verbal cues and hands-on assistance that can help you find the proper positions.
+Being in class with a teacher (or interactively remote) is where that starts.
+He or she can offer verbal cues and/or hands-on assistance that can help you find the proper positions.
 Teachers offer real-time feedback about your technique.
 Go beyond simply showing up by communicating with the teacher about any limitations or concerns you may have.

 Enjoy the Journey

 This is a lifelong learning experience.
 Appreciate each day you have on the mat and what it can teach you.